What would a government shutdown mean for me? SNAP, student loans and travel impacts, explained

 Beyond Head Start, concerns have also arisen around free school meals.
 But the Agriculture Department says it does not anticipate any immediate issues with federal child nutrition programs, including school meals because support for these programs is provided in part by a permanent and mandatory funding authority.

 In the event of a government shutdown, state and federal operations for child nutrition are set to continue through October and potentially a few months beyond that, according to the department.
-But the department would not be able to support these programs for the full year without appropriations.
+However, the department would not be able to support these programs for the full year without appropriations.
+Will I continue to receive Social Security checks?

 Regardless of what happens in Washington this weekend, Social Security and Supplemental Security Income recipients will continue to receive payments.
-But response times for people with issues could be delayed due to furloughs.
+However, response times for people with issues could be delayed due to furloughs.

 “If you have a question about Social Security, you may not be able to find anybody to answer your questions,” Nielsen said.
 “But the everyday transactions of sending checks out will still continue.”